Is it possible to enter into a second Trust Deed?

 Ultimately, your creditors need to judge whether they will receive more money if you enter a trust deed than they would if you were sequestrated, and this case is put forward to them in a formal proposal.

 In order to prepare this the Trustee will need to know why your debts have become unmanageable again – you may have recently been made redundant, for instance, or have suffered a long-term illness that reduced your ability to earn an income for a while.

 Other considerations for the Trustee and your creditors

 When deciding whether to recommend you for a second trust deed, the Trustee will take other factors into consideration, such as if there were problems during the first trust deed.

 If your previous trust deed failed, it may have been for reasons outside your control, but these aspects will also be a factor when creditors vote.

 If the term of your first trust deed has not yet ended, you will not be able to enter into a second arrangement.

 Our experts at Scotland Debt Solutions will offer help and support if you are struggling with debt.
 We can establish your current financial situation, identify your best options, and provide the professional support you need at this stressful time.
-Call one of the team for an initial meeting free-of-charge – we work from four offices around Scotland.
+Call one of the team for an initial meeting free-of-charge – we work from five offices around Scotland.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]